ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: codeblock}

-The attributes that are exported include the list of mount targets and their IDs, names, creation dates, mount paths, subnet information, and so on.
+The attributes that are exported include the list of mount targets and their IDs, names, creation dates, mount paths, and subnet information.

 For more information, see [ibm_is_share_mount_targets](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_share_mount_targets){: external}.